SAP-samples/partner-reference-application-extension/Tutorials/03-FioriUIForExtendedEntity.md

 This tutorial will not go into a line-by-line explanation of the files.
 However, you are encouraged to explore each file in detail to gain a deeper understanding of the sample implementation.
 The most relevant files are the following:

 - [`manifest.json`](../partner-reference-extension-catering-ui/caterer/webapp/manifest.json): Describe the application structure, routing, services, dependencies, and SAP Fiori launchpad integration.
+The *crossNavigation* section must be defined to enable intent-based navigation, allowing the app to be launched using a specified semantic object and action.
 - [`annotation.xml`](../partner-reference-extension-catering-ui/caterer/webapp/annotations/annotation.xml): Define UI-specific annotations that dictate how data is displayed and behaves in the SAP Fiori application.
 - [`Internationalization(i18n)`](../partner-reference-extension-catering-ui/caterer/webapp/i18n/i18n.properties): Configure to align with specific requirements.